influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/troubleshooting/frequently-asked-questions.md

 ### Tag and field key with the same name

 Avoid using the same name for a tag and field key.
-Adding a duplicate key name will rename the original key by appending the key name with `_1`.
-Queries to the renamed key don't return results.
+If you inadvertently add the same name for a tag and field key, and then query both keys together, query results show the second key returned (tag or field) appended with `_1` (also visible as the column header in Chronograf).
+Additionally, queries to the tag key don't return tag values.
 For example, if you have a tag key named `cpu` and write a field key named `cpu` to the same measurement, the tag key is renamed `cpu_1` and cannot be queried.

 > **Warning:** If you inadvertently add a duplicate key name, follow the steps below in "Remove a duplicate key."
 Because of memory requirements, if you have large amounts of data, we recommend chunking your data (while selecting it) by a specified interval (for example, date range) to fit the allotted memory.